Patechoc/patechoc.github.com/about.md

 # [jekyll](https://github.com/jekyll/jekyll)
 {% endif %}

-  I want to help liberate data on cities, countries, public health and on inequalities to empower people and improve governance.
   Proud dad, computational scientist and engineer in electronics, I enjoy programming... anything!
+  I want to help liberate and illustrate data on cities, countries, public health and inequalities in order to improve everyone's life, empower people and improve governance.
-  I believe in happiness at work and I am just looking for a place where I can improve and share my skills among great colleagues, work on mind blowing projects.
+  I believe in happiness at work and I am just looking for a place where I can develop and share my skills among great colleagues, while working on mind blowing projects.
   And I love coffee!